 Working in the tradition of American landscape, I find inspiration in the pinewoods and meadows of rural Alabama.
-I walk daily, often the same route.
-The landscape always changes so there is plenty to see.
-Back in the studio, I create my landscapes from memory and imagination.
-Memory captures the magic; imagination fits the composition to the page.
+I walk daily, usually the same few routes.
+Forests change with weather and season; there is always plenty to see.
+Back in the studio, I create landscapes from memory and imagination.
+Memory captures the magic; imagination fits composition to the page.

 “…exterior view of the world informed, even transformed by an interior vision, or mental landscape that reflects but does not mirror the natural world.
 His images are composites of memory and imagination: qualities of light, configured clouds, the bend and gesture of trees in the wind.
 Informed by a deep immersion in—and dialogue with—the history of art, archetypes, and poetry, his meticulous drawings are full of expressive, even exuberant symbolism.
 His work forces us to lean in, to scrutinize, and then to back off again in appreciation of its exacting detail and composition.
 Long an admirer and collector of fine Chinese brush painting, Ken Procter’s affinity for eastern sensibilities—controlled spontaneity and creativity within a tradition—influences his meticulous yet passionate style.”

 With an M.F.A. in Studio Art from the University of North Carolina, Chapel Hill, I served twenty-five years at the University of Montevallo in Alabama, and ten years as professor of art and dean of arts and sciences at Georgia College, in Milledgeville, Georgia.
 I am now retired from academia.